laws-africa/indigo/README.md

 Production deployment
 ---------------------

-Production deployment assumes you're running on heroku.
+Production deployment assumes you're running on Heroku.
+We use [ddollar/heroku-buildpack-multi](https://github.com/ddollar/heroku-buildpack-multi) because we need both Python and Ruby dependencies.

-You will need
+You will need:

 * a django secret key
 * a New Relic license key